Province of Savona

 The province of Savona (provincia di Savona; Ligurian: provinsa de Sann-a) is a province in the Liguria region of Italy.
-Its capital is the city of Savona, which has a population of 61,219 inhabitants.
+Its capital is the eponymous city of Savona.
 The province has a total population of 279,754.

 History

 Savona was first settled by the Ligurian tribe of the Sabazi, who supported the Carthaginians in the Punic Wars.
 This support of the Carthaginian Empire led to Savona being conquered by the Roman Empire.
 During the Middle Ages, Savona allied with Frederick II, Holy Roman Emperor and fought against Genoa.
 In 1440 it also fought against Genoa during its war against the Visconti of Milan; in response, Genoa sacked the city and destroyed the port and shipping.
 It allied itself with the French in the 16th century, but this campaign also failed and resulted in Genoa invading the area again, this time destroying three loaded ships and the port.

 It was occupied by Napoleon's French forces at the start of the 19th century, but the area was later conquered from Napoleon by the Kingdom of Sardinia.
 Following this, ironworks were founded in Savona and the port revived.